MicrosoftLearning/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_02a_Manage_Subscriptions_and_RBAC_Entra.md

 ### Review
 In this lab, you have completed:

-- Implement management groups.
+- Implemented management groups to organize your Azure subscriptions, allowing centralized governance and better control over policies and access management across your environment.
-- Create a custom RBAC role
+- Created a custom RBAC role to define specific permissions, ensuring that users can only access the resources they need, enhancing security and compliance.
-- Assign RBAC roles
+- Assigned RBAC roles to users based on their job responsibilities, allowing them to perform necessary tasks without overstepping access boundaries.
-- Create a custom RBAC role.
+- Designed and deployed a custom RBAC role to meet your organization's unique security requirements, ensuring that the right level of access is granted to the right users.
-- Monitor role assignments with the Activity Log.
+- Used the Activity Log to monitor role assignments and track changes to ensure that access control policies are being followed and that no unauthorized role modifications occur.

 ## Extend your learning with Copilot